unh-aes-internship/unh-aes-internship.github.io/comp690.md

 -	Monitor the approval process on Handshake until it is fully approved.
 You can learn exactly where the process is by logging into Handshake.
 If someone makes a request for you to change something, you will want to respond promptly.
 -	Let your internship supervisors know they will be getting a request for approval from the Handshake platform.
 All the supervisor has to do is review and click yes or no for approval.
 The UNHM Career and Professional Success (CaPS) will connect the employer later on for evaluation purposes.

-**Required Paperwork and Submissions**
+**Required Paperwork and Submissions.**<br>
-A record of your semester long internship experience will be assembled as a portfolio of paperwork and other required documents.
+A record of the semester-long internship experience will be assembled as a portfolio of paperwork and other required documents.
 The portfolio should contain the following components.

+*Internship Documents*<br>
+-    Internship position post and offer letter OR statement of project goal and objectives.
+-    Sponsoring Organization:
+    -    Discussion of the organization and specific IT support system.
+Indicate your understanding of the company and professional field you are working in.
+Include any relevant literature about the organization.
+    -    Memos or documents you developed as part of your work at OR for the organization.
+The Internship Documents, once completed, should be submitted to the Internship and Career Planning office.
+-    Evaluation form from the workplace supervisor, which will be solicited at the end of the internship.

+*Internship Weekly Work Log:*<br>
-*Part I: Internship Weekly Work Log:* contains weekly entries.
-Each entry is dated and represents a commentary on the work you are doing, what you learn, and challenges you experience.
-You need to also log the hours you have worked for the week and the total accumulative hours for the internship (till current week).
-See Appendix A for weekly log format.
+The work log contains weekly entries.
+Each entry is dated and represents a commentary on the work you are doing, what you have learned, and the challenges faced.
+You also need to log the hours have worked for the week and the total accumulative hours for the internship (till the current week).
+The weekly log entry is submitted through MyCourses and must be submitted every week.

+*Final Report:*<br>
-*Part II: Final Report:* explains the nature and outcomes of the work you have accomplished.
+The final report explains the nature and outcomes of the work accomplished.

--	See Appendix B for report requirement.
--	If you choose the applied research option, you need to also submit a research project proposal prior to the beginning of your project.
-The proposal is limited to no more than 2 pages, and it should identify the content and scope of the project, a development plan with intermediate milestones, and expected outcomes.
-The proposal is due by the Friday of the second week in the semester.
+If you choose the applied research option, you need to also submit a research project proposal prior to the beginning of your project.
+The proposal is limited to no more than two pages, and it should identify the content and scope of the project, a development plan with intermediate milestones, and expected outcomes.

-*Part III: Progress Presentation Slides*
--	During the semester, each student is required to present to the class their current status and progress of internship in two of the class meetings.
--	Each presentation is limited to 10-15 minutes and should include 5-8 slides.
-See Appendix C for presentation guidelines.

-*Part IV: Internship Site Evaluation*
--	Evaluation from the workplace supervisor.
-The evaluation will be collected directly from your supervisor by CaPS office.
+The Final Report should be submitted through MyCourses.

+*Class Meetings and Progress Presentation:*

-**Class Meetings**<br>
+**Class Meetings**
-Participation in the scheduled class meetings is required.
-We will have 3 class meetings during this semester.
-Participation of in-class meeting through a Zoom connection is available with permission under special circumstance.
+-    Participation in the scheduled class meetings is required.
+We will have 3 to 5 class meetings during each semester.

-Each student should present to the class their current status and progress of internship in two of the meetings.
+-    You are required to participate in all scheduled meetings and present your work progress during the meetings.

 **GRADING AND EVALUATION OF STUDENT WORK**

-Grading in this course is based on the following items.
-You need to complete all requirements in order to receive a grade.
--	Completion of the minimal number of onsite work hours based on the list below, OR the completion of an applied research project.
-    - 150 internship work hours for 4 credits.
-    - 120 internship work hours for 3 credits.
-    - 80 internship work hours for 2 credits.
+To earn the CR grade in the course, you will need to complete
-    - 40 internship work hours for 1 credit.
+-    all required internship documents/paperwork.
+-    the total work hour requirements (based on your registered credits)

--	Completion of weekly work log for the minimal required work hours (20%)
+-    weekly logs to log the required number of work hours.
--	Final project report (20%)
--	Completion of in-class progress presentations.
-(30%)
-    -	Completion of two in-class progress presentations.
-(20%)
-	  - Completion of two slide decks for the presentation.
-(10%)
--	Class Participation.
-(30%)
-    -	Attendance at scheduled class meetings.
-(15%)
+-    a final report.
-    -	Participation of all class discussions (10%)
+-    all required in-class presentations and out of class discussions.
-    -	Request to join in UNHM COMPTECH online [LinkedIn group](https://www.linkedin.com/groups/4485737/)  (5%)

--	(Optional for summer semesters) Participation in UNH Manchester URC/Winter Symposium poster presentation and the submission of poster file.
+Students must fulfill all the above requirements to receive a final grade.

 The grading also takes into consideration the evaluation by workplace supervisor.
-Missing evaluation will result in 10% deduction to your final grade.
-On the other hand, very positive evaluation can earn you up to 10% extra bonus points to your final grade.
+Missing evaluation will result in deduction to your final grade.
+On the other hand, very positive evaluation can earn you up to extra bonus points to your final grade.

 **COURSE POLICIES REGARDING STUDENT BEHAVIOR**